donaldraymond/crystallography-scripts/README.md

 ## makeO.sh

 The purpose of this script is to quickly generate CCP4 maps from an MTZ and get the maps and associated PDB into the [O graphics program](http://xray.bmc.uu.se/alwyn/TAJ/Home.html).
-This script is fully automated an only requires the user to specify the MTZ, the PDB, and a prefix for the CCP4 maps.
+This script is fully automated and only requires the user to specify the MTZ, the PDB, and a prefix for the CCP4 maps.

 The script using fft for generating the maps and then uses mapmask to normalize the map.
 It creates an on_startup O macro file with the map and model already added.